-- This exam is held once a year and exceptionally twice. - This exam consists of single paper containing 100 questions - The pass mark in this exam is set according to the regulation of Arab board which apply standard settings ((Angoff , Hofessti). - The chances of applying for the exam are four attempts, but the last attempt must not exceed twice the period of the training.
+- This exam is held once a year - This exam consists of 1st paper containing 100 questions - The pass mark in this exam is 60 - The chances of applying for the exam are four attempts, but the last attempt must not exceed twice the period of the training.
+If he does not succeed, he must take the basic medical written exam for only one trials

-2. The clinical exam:
+2. The clinical and oral exam:

-The trainee is required to pass the written exam before taking this exam, which is held from once to twice a year on dates set by the Arab Council for Health Specialties.
+The trainee is required to pass the written exam before taking this exam, which is held from once to twice a year on dates set by the Arab Council for Health Specialties system.
 The clinical exam consists of:

-A- Long case: The OSLER (Objective Structured Long Examination Record) half of the time is to take the history and clinical examination, and the other half is to discuss it with the exam committee.
+A- Long case: allocated one hour, half of it to take the history and examine the patient, and the other half to discuss it with the exam committee.
+The pass mark in this exam is 60%